UniversityOfHelsinkiCS/lomake/README.md

 ## questions.json

-The current questions of the form can be found in questions.json.
-It's format is an array of `Section` objects:
+The current questions of the form can be found in [questions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/questions.json).
+Its format is an array of `Section` objects:

 **Section**